Christelle74/PhilippeChristelle_P14_HRNet/hrnet/README.md

 - Forke and clone the repository :
 - Run the `npm` command will allow you to install the dependencies

+**1- BackEnd :**
+  - run mongo on your computer
+  - then on VSCode, open the terminal
+  - run `cd backEnd`,
+  - then run the npm start command that will allow you to see datas on http://localhost:3001/employees

+**2- FrontEnd :**
+  - open a new terminal
-- FrontEnd:
+  - run `cd hrnet`
-  open a new terminal, `cd hrnet` then run the `npm start` command will allow you to run the application on http://localhost:3000
+  - then run the `npm start` command that will allow you to run the application on http://localhost:3000

 ## Author